 Abarim Publications' online Biblical Hebrew Dictionary

 - The verb חנך (hanak), meaning to inaugurate, train or dedicate.
-BDB says that this verb came from the preceding noun, through the custom of midwives rubbing the palate of a child with chewed dates.
-This to teach them to suck.
+BDB says that this verb came from the preceding noun, through the custom of midwives teaching newborns how to suck by rubbing their palate with chewed dates.
 The verb is used in the sense of to train (Proverbs 22:6) and to dedicate (1 Kings 8:63).

 - The adjective חניך (hanik), meaning trained or experienced (Numbers 26:5 only).

 - The feminine noun חנכה (hanukka), meaning dedication (Psalm 30:1, Numbers 7:10, Nehemiah 12:27).
 This noun returns in the name of the Feast Of Dedication: Hanukkah (John 10:22).

 - The feminine noun חכה (hakka), meaning hook, and specifically a hook fastened in a jaw; a fish hook (Job 41:1, Isaiah 19:8).

 Spelled the same as the previous noun, the verb חכה (haka) means to wait or await for.
 Perhaps the similarity with the previous is accidental but more likely this verb speaks of a waiting the way a hunter or fisherman waits for his prey, or a baby waits for its mother's milk: a waiting specifically for sustenance.
 Hence the servant of Elisha was to do his business and not wait for any reaction or confirmation (2 Kings 9:3), and a band of raider waits for a man with the distinctive aim to feed on his resources (Hosea 6:9).